Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

-\begin{enumerate} \item In \cite{Bravyi:QIC08} it was shown that for any fixed $k$, stoquastic $k$-local Hamiltonian is contained in the complexity class AM.
-Thus, unless QMA$\subseteq$AM (which is believed to be unlikely), stoquastic $k$-local Hamiltonian is not QMA-complete.\footnote{Like MA, the class AM (Arthur Merlin) is a probabilistic generalization of NP.
-See \url{https://complexityzoo.uwaterloo.ca/Complexity_Zoo} for definitions of the complexity classes mentioned here.} \item It was also shown in \cite{Bravyi:QIC08} [see also \cite{FarhiHarrow-QAOA}] that gapped StoqAQC can be simulated in PostBPP, the complexity class described by a polynomial-time classical randomized computer with the ability to post-select on some subset of the bits after the algorithm is run.
-I.e., it suffices to call an oracle for problems in PostBPP a polynomial number of times to efficiently sample from the ground state of a gapped stoquastic Hamiltonian.\footnote{PostBPP, also known as BPP$_{\text{path}}$, contains NP.
+\item In \cite{Bravyi:QIC08} it was shown that for any fixed $k$, stoquastic $k$-local Hamiltonian is contained in the complexity class AM.
+Thus, unless QMA$\subseteq$AM (which is believed to be unlikely), stoquastic $k$-local Hamiltonian is not QMA-complete. \item It was also shown in \cite{Bravyi:QIC08} that gapped StoqAQC can be simulated in PostBPP, the complexity class described by a polynomial-time classical randomized computer with the ability to post-select on some subset of the bits after the algorithm is run.\footnote{See also \cite{FarhiHarrow-QAOA}, where gapped StoqAQC was called stoquastic gapped adiabatic evolution, QADI-SG.} I.e., it suffices to call an oracle for problems in PostBPP a polynomial number of times to efficiently sample from the ground state of a gapped stoquastic Hamiltonian.\footnote{PostBPP, also known as BPP$_{\text{path}}$, contains NP.
 For example, consider the Grover problem with two registers, a bit-string $x$ for the input and a second register where $f(x)$ is stored.
 Now if we pick $x$ at random and post-select on the second register being $1$, we find a marked item.
-PostBPP is known to be contained in the third level of the polynomial hierarchy \cite{Han:1993fe}.} Suppose that StoqAQC could be used to perform universal quantum computation.
-Since StoqAQC can be simulated in PostBPP, this would imply that BQP$\subseteq$PostBPP.
-It was shown in \cite{FarhiHarrow-QAOA} that this would imply that PostBQP$\subseteq$PostBPP, which in turn would collapse the polynomial hierarchy.
-Thus it is unlikely that StoqAQC is universal for AQC. \item In \cite{Bravyi:2009sp} it was shown that adiabatic evolution along a path composed entirely of stoquastic frustration-free Hamiltonians (recall Definition~\ref{def:FF}) may be simulated by a sequence of classical random walks, i.e., is contained in BPP. \end{enumerate}
+PostBPP is known to be contained in the third level of the polynomial hierarchy \cite{Han:1993fe}.}